MARGARET TAIT AWARD

 Margaret Tait Residency

-The Margaret Tait Residency will not be running in 2013, but Glasgow Film Festival hopes to offer it again in 2014.
+Following on from our successful 2012 Margaret Tait Residency, Glasgow Film Festival is delighted to announce that the Margeret Tait Residency will be returning in 2014.
 For more details please visit the Margaret Tait Residency page.